Skip to content

 Tyshaun Harvey paused Friday to collect his thoughts before addressing Nahmer Baird’s family.

 He apologized for shooting Baird, 22, in front of his brother, for being the source of his father’s mental anguish and sleepless nights.
-He professed to Montgomery County Court Judge William Carpenter that he was a different person than the man seen in rap videos bragging about killing rivals and selling drugs.
+He professed to Montgomery County Court Judge William Carpenter that he was a different person from the man seen in rap videos bragging about killing rivals and selling drugs.

 “It’s been a long two years, and I’ve been thinking about this every day,” Harvey said.
 “I’m nowhere near the right.
 I’m dead wrong.
 How did we get here?”